What Does A Gas Barrier Membrane Do And Why Is It Important?

 2. Do I need a gas membrane for my project?

-Yes—if your site has a gas risk, or it's located in a radon-affected area, a membrane is essential.
+Yes—if your site has a gas risk, or is located in a radon-affected area, a membrane is essential.

 3. Which gases do gas membranes protect against?